OmAr-Kader/medeasy/README.md

-# This is an application that connects the doctor with healthcare partner.
+# This is an application that connects the doctor with healthcare partner 💊🩺.